 Cashews are a type of tree nut so if you are going for nutrient density, they make an excellent base for many different sauces or dips!
 It also works for the Paleo diet, which is all the rage.
 Though they aren’t known to pack as much fiber as other nuts, they are full of yummy fats, minerals, and vitamins (E, K, B6, copper, phosphorus, zinc, magnesium, iron, and selenium, just to name a few).

 The hiccup for my family and dairy free cheese is usually texture and consistency.
 And when trying to replace something that provides that yummy, creamy fix – store prepared dairy free cheeses and boxed milks just don’t do it for most of us (have you seen my almond milk recipe??).
 That’s why I started playing around in my own kitchen, I thought, “there’s got to be a better, tastier, less expensive option!”

-Ingredients for Dairy Free Cheese
+Dairy Free Cheese

 1 cup organic, raw, whole cashews